 I was invited out to Ottawa to participate in a Pythian ‘mash up’ week.
 This is an event where we localize remote resources at a location so that they can work together in the same place over the course of a week.
-For me it was a great opportunity to bond further with the people that I work closely with day-to-day over IRC.
-Beyond the MySQL teams, it’s been fantastic to also work, meet and eat with members of other teams practicing other technologies or disciplines from other parts of the world.
-Pythian is a multicultural work place which is such a learning experience in itself.
-I’m sure during the week in Ottawa I interacted with someone from every continent on the planet.
-I believe that this is a unique place of work and I really appreciate what’s being built here.
-I’m looking forward to other opportunities in the future and I’m confident that we’ll work something out to get the UK based DBAs together more often.
+For me, it was a great opportunity to bond further with the people that I work closely with day-to-day over IRC.
+Beyond the MySQL teams, it’s been fantastic to also work, meet, and eat with members of other teams practicing other technologies or disciplines from other parts of the world.
+Pythian is a multicultural work place, which is such a learning experience in itself.
+I’m sure that during the week in Ottawa I interacted with someone from every continent on the planet.
+I believe that this is a unique place of work, and I really appreciate what’s being built here.
+I’m looking forward to other opportunities in the future, and I’m confident that we’ll work something out to get the UK based DBAs together more often.

-If you’ve got your finger on the MySQL pulse you’ll probably know that there’s another conference ongoing in the UK on the same dates as PLUK.
+If you’ve got your finger on the MySQL pulse, you probably know that there’s another conference ongoing in the UK on the same dates as PLUK.
 UKOUG, or the UK Oracle User Group kicks off a MySQL stream on Monday the 2nd.
-This is a smaller track for MySQL but there are great talks there none-the-less.
-I attended 2 years ago when 5.5 was announced and there was great buzz there.
-UKOUG is sure to offer the chance to talk with Oracle engineers close to the development of the 5.6 features and that’s something that will be missing from the PLUK conference.
+This is a smaller track for MySQL, but there are great talks there nonetheless.
+I attended 2 years ago when 5.5 was announced, and there was great buzz there.
+UKOUG is sure to offer the chance to talk with Oracle engineers close to the development of the 5.6 features, and that’s something that will be missing from the PLUK conference.